AromaKitsune/aromakitsune.github.io/pages/Wii-U-Misc-System-File-Mods.md

 ## Custom Keyboard Layout

-A custom keyboard layout made by RoGamer97, it contains additional glyphs/symbols that normally cannot be typed in.
+A custom keyboard layout made by RoGamer97, it contains additional glyphs/symbols that can be typed in.

 ### Download:

 [from RoGamer97's YouTube video](https://youtu.be/Ddflr63MkSM)

 Please watch this video carefuly!
 Ro tells you to backup your original keyboard so you can restore it if you dont want their keyboard anymore!